 Scheduling 5-A-Day Reviews

-Math on the Level provides an advanced spreadsheet to handle the scheduling of 5-A-Day reviews.
+Math on the Level provides an advanced 5-A-Day Scheduling Spreadsheet to handle the scheduling of 5-A-Day reviews.
 The Getting Started section provides detailed instructions on how to get started.
 The spreadsheet is extremely easy-to-use and runs on Microsoft Excel® and on (open-source & free) Apache® Open Office or LibreOffice (or similar) office suites.
 (Click here to learn how to get OpenOffice for free.)

 During the 60-day trial period, a Trial version of the spreadsheet is provided that has limited features.
 Once the trial period is over, the curriculum owner's account is updated to provide access to the full-featured version.

 Those who purchase Math on the Level used from a third party can get the spreadsheet by purchasing a Math on the Level support package.

 The Math on the Level curriculum comes with a one-year subscription to 5-A-Day Online Essentials.
 This convenient service imports the daily 5-A-Day list from the MOTL 5-A-Day scheduling spreadsheet and creates the 5-A-Day review papers for you.
 It also can create customized worksheets for any concept in the curriculum.